Skip to Content

 Leia is passionate about forging community through arts, spiritual practices and social justice, and earned her Master’s in Arts-integrated Human Rights Education at New York University.
 Originally from North Carolina, she has lived and worked in Israel, Czech Republic, Colombia, Argentina, Guatemala, and Germany, and moved from New York to Los Angeles in 2018.
 Outside of office hours, yoga, live performances, dance parties, and going on culinary adventures light her up.
 She also produced a short documentary about sea shanty singers in Staten Island, has published several personal essays online.

-Rabbi Yoni Regev – Interim Director of Technology
+Rabbi Yoni Regev – Director of Technology

 Back to top